 - An organisation that has submitted a bid for or holds an actual license to host EuroPride is not eligible for scholarships.

 How to apply for AGM scholarships

-To apply for an AGM scholarship, the member organisation must submit a written application to the EPOA Board, no later than six weeks prior to the AGM.
+To apply for an AGM scholarship, the member organisation must submit a written application to the EPOA Board, no later than six weeks prior to the AGM (NB: the deadline has now passed for the 2019 AGM).
 Please send the application to firstname.lastname@example.org.
 The application must include the following information: